The Selkirk Rex is an intelligent, friendly and easy-going cat. They weigh anywhere from six to sixteen pounds and are generally healthy.

 However, since the genetic contributions from the British shorthair, Persian and Exotic/American shorthair breeds are well known, it is possible to look ahead to some potential health concerns.

-These are the major heritable health conditions associated with this cat breed:
+Further heritable health conditions associated with this cat breed:

 Polycystic Kidney Disease